Krastanov/parlamentaren-kontrol/README.md

      database installed.
 The `METHOD` fields of
-     `/etc/postgresql/9.1/main/pg_hba.conf` should be set to `trust`, because the database connections in the scripts are usually started by a user different than `postgre` (basically, you should have the following line:
+     `/etc/postgresql/9.1/main/pg_hba.conf` should be set to `trust`, because the database connections in the scripts are usually started by a user different than `postgres` (basically, you should have the following line:
      `local   all             all                                     trust`)
  2. In order to craw the parliament site and generate html reports run `sh start_over.sh`.

 # Requirements

  - python (tested 2.7.2)
+   - beautifulsoup4 (tested 4.1.3)
    - Mako (tested 0.7.2)
    - matplotlib (tested 1.1.1)
    - numpy (tested 1.6.2)